indranil09/SLRefugees_MHPred/README.md

 📂 Repository Contents

+i.
 AdultSLMigrantData.csv: Complete de-identified quantitative dataset from the Phase 1 survey of adult Sri Lankan Tamil refugees, used in the primary published analysis.

+ii.
 ParentingRawData_Questionnaire.doc: Raw item-level responses from the LISA parenting questionnaire collected from all participants.

+iii.
 Proverbs.doc: Collection of commonly used proverbs within the Sri Lankan Tamil refugee community, included to provide cultural and qualitative context.

+iv.
 LICENSE: Licensing terms governing use and redistribution of the data.